-There are five historically-themed hotels at Puy du Fou.
+There are six historically-themed hotels at Puy du Fou.
 If you want to immerse yourself in the whole experience and avoid spending part of your day travelling, I can recommend staying in La Cité Nocturne – the night city.
 You also get a dedicated entrance to the park.

 Each hotel is themed around a period of history, from Ancient Rome to the 18th Century.
 For families there are rooms sleeping from four to six people.

 Here’s an overview of each of the hotels: